Evaluating Latent Space Robustness and Uncertainty of EEG-ML Models under Realistic Distribution Shifts: Experimental Setup

-We utilized additional classification and regression heads to develop task-specific predictors using the above encoders.
+We utilized classification and regression heads to develop task-specific predictors using the above encoders.
 Note that we trained FSE entirely using the task labels, whereas we fine-tuned SSE by training the classification/regression layer while keeping the encoder network frozen.
 In addition, we employed dropout with $p=0.5$ in all heads and used a binary cross-entropy loss and a smooth variant of the mean absolute error loss for training the classification and regression heads, respectively.
-We trained the models up to a maximum of 500 epochs and while monitoring convergence using a validation set of 373 EEGs.
-We used either Adam or SGD with a cyclic learning rate scheduler \cite{smith2017cyclical} optimizer.
-The full set of hyper-parameter values are provided in the appendix and are also documented within code released as a URL therein.
+We trained the models up to a maximum of 500 epochs and monitored convergence with 373 validation EEGs.
+We used either Adam or SGD optimizers with a cyclic learning rate scheduler \cite{smith2017cyclical}.
+The full set of hyper-parameters is provided in the supplement and documented in the publicly released code.

-\textbf{Classification and regression tasks:} We utilized meaningful classification and regression tasks to evaluate the robustness of above encoders.
+\textbf{Classification and regression tasks:} We utilized meaningful classification and regression tasks to evaluate the robustness of the above encoders.
 EEG grade classification as `normal' or `abnormal' is a common task performed by clinical experts via visual review.
-Performing such classification using ML approaches in an automated fashion is of great interest since it has the potential to reduce the workload of clinical experts.
+Performing such classification using ML approaches in an automated fashion is of great interest since it can potentially reduce the workload of clinical experts.
 Next, the potential to predict an individual's age using EEGs, a regression task commonly known as brain age prediction, is useful because it can indicate deviations from healthy brain aging and therefore help with early diagnosis of neurodegenerative diseases.
-Hence, we utilized two tasks: a binary classification task classifying EEG grades as `normal' or `abnormal' and a regression task predicting brain age from EEGs, to conduct our experiments.
+Hence, we utilized two tasks: a binary classification task classifying EEG grades as `normal' or `abnormal' and a regression task predicting brain age from EEGs to conduct our experiments.

 \textbf{Training, validation, and testing:} We split TUAB into fixed training (1,490 EEGs; 258,631 epochs), validation (373 EEGs; 68,493 epochs), and held-out test (466 EEGs; 82,331 epochs) sets.
 Furthermore, we performed all model training on TUAB at the epoch level without any shifts.
 Since both EEG grade and age are recording-level measures, during evaluation, we aggregate epoch-level predictions by averaging the predictions across all epochs in a recording \cite{wagh2021domain,wagh2020eeg}.